jimesal/ventaInmueble/README.md

-# How to deploy and interact with ventaInmueble network
+# How to deploy and interact with ventaInmueble Hyperledger Fabric network

 This guide provides step-by-step instructions for deploying and interacting with the ventaInmueble network in Hyperledger Fabric using the files provided in this repository.
 The ventaInmueble network simulates a regulated real estate market involving public administrations ("AAPP"), construction companies ("constructoras"), and consumers ("particulares"), each represented by a single peer.
 These organizations approve transactions related to property registration, sale, and purchase, helping public organizations regulate the market and promote transparency.